Nasimmhn/atg-horse-betting-app/README.md

 ## How to start

-1. Clone the repo to your computer using: `git clone https://github.com/Nasimmhn/horse-betting-game.git`
+1. Clone the repo to your computer using: `git clone https://github.com/Nasimmhn/atg-horse-betting-app.git`
-1. Go to folder: `cd horse-betting-game`
+1. Go to folder: `cd atg-horse-betting-app`
 1. Install required dependencies with npm: `npm install`
 1. Start the project: `npm start`

-## Linting
-Linting configuration is set in `.eslintrc.json`